mwrnd/innova2_flex_xcku15p_notes/README.md

 #### Generate Configuration Images for the Full Memory Array

 Create configuration images that span the entire memory map as in the memory layout pictured earlier.
 The `Innova_2_Flex_Open_18_12` package does not include configuration files with the binary images so everything gets written to address `0x00000000` which is incorrect.
 Create correct full memory images by copying data from the individual images into blank 64MB files.
 This should be done on the system running JTAG and requires a copy of [Innova_2_Flex_Open_18_12](http://www.mellanox.com/downloads/fpga/flex/Innova_2_Flex_Open_18_12.tar.gz) from earlier.
-Note that the configuration data is split into primary and secondary parts between the two x4 FLASH ICs to double throughput to x8 during loading.
+The configuration data is split into primary and secondary parts between the two x4 FLASH ICs to double throughput to x8 during loading.
 ```Shell
 cd ~/Innova_2_Flex_Open_18_12/FPGA_image